How to Reset Admin Password of windows 7 on Dell

-Some PC manufacturers may classify USB devices as Hard Drive, while others list them as USB Removable devices.
-See more information at: the list of computer manufacturers with BIOS setup utility.
+Some PC manufacturers may classify USB devices as USB HDD, while others list them as USB DISK or [USB brand name].

 When you're happy with the results, press F10 to save the changes you made and exit the BIOS, your ASUS computer will restart and boot from the Windows 7 password reset USB drive now.

 Step 3: Reset password in window 7 on ASUS laptop & desktop

 After your ASUS machine boot from the USB drive, you should see the following screen where contains information about Windows as well as user accounts the program detects.